memgraph/docs/products/memgraph/upcoming/tutorials/marvel-universe.md

 7) Find if there's a connection between Peter Parker/Spider-Man and Beef:

+"Who the hell is Beef?", you might ask.
+Well, let's just run a breadth-first-search starting from good ol' Spider-Man, with the constraint that we stay within the "radius" of maximum 10 hops from him, and see whether there's a way Spidey can reach Beef.
+According to the six degrees of separation philosophy, we should be able to find him on some path of maximally six hops away, but we relax that strategy a bit just to be sure.

 ```opencypher
 MATCH p=(:Hero {name: "SPIDER-MAN/PETER PARKER"})-[*bfs 1..10]-(b:Hero {name: "BEEF"})
 return p;
 ```

-8) List the 10 most popular heroes and 10 most popular comic series in the MCU:
+8) List the 10 most popular heroes and comic series in the MCU:

 Quickly, name the five most popular heroes in the MCU!
 Alright, how did your brain decide what to give as the answer?
 We're assuming that you have no clue,